 Express an understanding of the values and beliefs of multiple cultures, effectively engage in a global society with a global perspective and interact respectfully with those who differ from ourselves and infuse the principles contained in Cornell’s statement of diversity known as “Open Doors, Open Hears, Open Minds.”

-Graduate Community Advisor positions - Become a Graduate Community Advisor (GCA) and live and work among your peers in the graduate and professional student on-campus communities - Hasbrouck Apartments, Thurston Court, Hughes Hall, and Maplewood Park.
+Graduate Community Advisor positions - Become a Graduate Community Advisor (GCA) and live and work among your peers in the graduate and professional student on-campus communities - Hasbrouck Apartments and Thurston Court.

 Tatkon Center Student Assistant positions - Actively engaged student staff that assist in developing programs at the Tatkon Center that serve new students in all ways, from connecting students to faculty members, to providing fun study breaks.
-Applications for Student Assistants will be available from October 15 through November 1 positions starting in January 2016.
+Applications for Student Assistants will be available from October 15 through November 1 positions starting in January 2018.
 Applicants must be current sophomores or juniors.Assistant Residence Hall Director positions - Residential and New Student Programs is recruiting graduate, professional, or doctoral program students for live-in leadership positions in the undergraduate residence halls.

-Summer Residential Programs live-in positions - Residential and New Student Programs is recruiting undergraduate students for summer 2015 live-in staff positions to support the Prefreshman Summer Program, Summer College, and Summer Sessions programs.
+Summer Residential Programs live-in positions - Residential and New Student Programs is recruiting undergraduate students for summer 2018 live-in staff positions to support the Prefreshman Summer Program, Summer College, and Summer Sessions programs.